How Does Grade of Execution (GOE) Work in Figure Skating?

 What Changed for 2026-27?
 (ISU Communication 2788)

-The structure of the ISU Judging System is unchanged for the 2026-27 season, but ISU Communication No. 2788, issued on 23 April 2026, tightens how judges apply GOE.
-It replaces Communication 2701 and takes effect for the 2026-27 season, including the Junior Grand Prix, Skate America, and the ISU Grand Prix.
+The structure of the ISU Judging System is unchanged for the 2026-27 season, and ISU Communication No. 2788, issued on 23 April 2026 and updated on 19 May 2026, keeps the shape of the GOE guidelines it inherited from Communication 2701.
+It takes effect for the 2026-27 season, including the Junior Grand Prix, Skate America, and the ISU Grand Prix.

 Worked Example: GOE Impact on a Triple Axel